rcbops/rpc-upgrades/README.rst

     export CONTAINERS_TO_DESTROY='all_containers:!galera_all:!neutron_agent:!ceph_all:!rsyslog_all'

-The next step is to execute the leapfrog upgrade script
+The next step is to execute the leapfrog upgrade script:

 .. code-block:: shell

-    root@kilo:/rpc-upgrades# ./scripts/ubuntu14-leapfrog.sh
+    cd /opt/rpc-upgrades
+    scripts/ubuntu14-leapfrog.sh

 Structure of the leapfrog process